Universal Credit is a new benefit for people of working age which is being introduced in stages across the country.

 If you are single and work at least 16 hours a week, you may be entitled to Working Tax Credit.
-If you have a partner, there is an additional requirement that you must work at least 24 hours a week between you (with some exceptions).
+If you have a partner, you must work at least 24 hours a week between you (with some exceptions).

-Housing Benefit will be worked out differently once you’ve reached the age at which you qualify for Pension Credit so you may become entitled to Housing Benefit when you weren’t before.
+Housing Benefit will be worked out differently once you’ve reached the age at which you qualify for Pension Credit so you may become entitled to Housing Benefit even if you weren’t before.

 Housing Benefit is a local authority benefit which means you need to contact your local council for a claim form.

 If you have a private landlord, your Housing Benefit will normally be based on the Local Housing Allowance.
 The Local Housing Allowance is based on rent prices for the area you live in and limits the maximum amount of help you can get.
 The amount you get also depends on the number of rooms the Housing Benefit rules say are needed for your household.
 This may not be the same as the number of rooms you are actually living in.

 If you’re thinking of moving into private rented accommodation, you can ask the local authority’s Housing Benefit office to tell you which Local Housing Allowance figure will be used to calculate your Housing Benefit or you can check here.